-Around 94 million tons of fiber are processed annually around the world, for example for clothing, technical textiles or household textiles.
-Fiber consumption is growing with the world population and disposable income, on average at around two to three percent per year.
+Around 94 million tons of fiber are processed annually around the world, for example for clothing, technical textiles or home textiles.
+Fiber consumption is growing with the world population and disposable income, on average between two and three percent per year.

 Rieter Business Model